 ENCYCLOPEDIA

-Family: Belongs to the Corundum group.
+Family: Corundum

 The origin of blue sapphires is deeply connected to their geological formation, which occurs in certain types of metamorphic and igneous rocks under high temperature and pressure conditions deep within the Earth's crust.
 These conditions allow for the growth of corundum crystals, the mineral from which sapphires are formed.
 The blue color in sapphires is primarily due to the presence of trace amounts of elements such as iron and titanium.